 Most Missed Part 107 Exam Questions

-We’ve helped thousands of students pass their Part 107 Remote Pilot Aeronautical Knowledge Exam to get their FAA Part 107 Remote Pilot Certificate.
+We’ve helped thousands of students pass their part 107 Remote Pilot Aeronautical Knowledge Exam and receive their FAA Part 107 Remote Pilot Certificate.
 And in that time, we’ve learned a lot about what topics our students struggle with.
-This may come as no surprise to those of you who have already begun studying, but the three areas our students are challenged by most are:
+This may come as no surprise to those of you who have already begun studying, but the three areas our students are mostly challenged are:

 - Effects of Weather (Density Altitude, Thunderstorms, Temperature Inversion, etc.)